Inspiring, Christ-Centered, and Brimming With Nostalgia

 What It Sounds Like

-This is pure vertical music right here.
+This is pure, vertical music.
 The topics tackled are common themes in the genre, singing of the great acts or God and their effect in our lives.
-But the delivery is a bit more alive than the common offerings.
+However, the delivery is a bit more alive than the common offerings.
 Whether it’s outright worship or encouragement for the Christian walk, the material should be appealing to CCM fans everywhere.

 For Fans Of